renovatebot/renovate/docs/usage/configuration-options.md

 ```

 Use an exact host for `matchHost` and not a domain (e.g. `api.github.com` as shown above and not `github.com`).
-Do not combine with `hostType` in the same rule or it won't work.
+Do not combine with `hostType` in the same rule, or it won't work.

 ### maxRequestsPerSecond